 References in this notice to “Quantile”, “we”, “our” or “us” are references to Quantile Technologies Limited, Quantile B.V. and other Quantile Group entities as applicable.
 The registered offices of each entity can be found on our website here.

 Quantile may amend this notice from time to time.
 Please check back regularly for updates or contact us for more information.

 Applicability of this Privacy Notice

-How we obtain your information
+How we obtain your personal data

-The information we collect
+The personal data we collect about you